 Often hailed as the best Italian restaurant in town, Galleria Italiana is the place to head in Worcester for your fix of pasta, pizzas, and other traditional fare.
 Head chef Cosimo de Marco’s menu features classic Italian meals like lasagne with beef and pork ragu and Sicilian-style pizza, while his south Puglia roots come out in seafood dishes like black linguine with mussels, king prawns and calamari in garlic, oregano and white wine sauce.
 To finish, Galleria Italiana offers house-made dessert specials like tiramisu and basil cheesecake and naturally there’s a fantastic wine list featuring plenty of Italian options.

 Galleria Italiana, 19-21 Friar Street, Worcester, Worcestershire, UK, +44 (0)1905 612 211

-Chesters’ specialty just might be its mix of modern and traditional Mexican eats – think chimichangas, fajitas, and chile con carne alongside pasta – but its expansive menu has a dish for every diner, from pasta dishes with a spicy Mexican twist to Cajun-inspired fare like jambalaya and a wide range of vegetarian and vegan-friendly dishes like its sweet pepper and lentil tortilla basket.
-Split over two levels, Chesters cosy cellar-level dining room is perfect for a quiet meal while its lively street-level bar, where a range of South American beers are served alongside cocktails, tequila, and mescal, is a must for post-dinner drinks.
+Chesters’ specialty just might be its mix of modern and traditional Mexican dishes – think chimichangas, fajitas, and chile con carne alongside pasta – but its expansive menu has a dish for every diner, from pasta dishes with a spicy Mexican twist to Cajun-inspired fare like jambalaya.
+The restaurant also features a wide range of vegetarian and vegan-friendly dishes like its sweet pepper and lentil tortilla basket.
+Split over two levels, Chesters’ cozy cellar-level dining room is perfect for a quiet meal while its lively street-level bar, where a range of South American beers are served alongside cocktails, tequila, and mezcal, is a must for post-dinner drinks.

 Chesters, 51 New Street, Worcester, Worcestershire, UK, +44 (0)1905 611 638